ericchan24/ericchan24.github.io/_posts/2019-05-May/2019-05-15-Classifying-Animals-Using-Machine-Learning.md

 Conclusion
 I made a model that maps from animal features to the class of that animal using random forest.
-The model was trained on 81 observations and tested on 20 observation.
+The model was trained on 81 observations and tested on 20 observations.
 It had 100% accuracy on the test set.

 I made an [interactive app](https://animal-classifier.herokuapp.com/){:target="_blank"} that shows how the model works.